FutureCommerce/Hackathon-Projects/ConsentCommerce/VideoIntro.md

         - Sun - Oganise and plan campaign
         - to present to the project

+## Point 5: Success will be measure by createing a  global revolution towards data cntrol .  .

+create as big as a scale as possible
-## Point 5: Present the project: Make a video/Presentation of the campaign
+Present the project: Make a video/Presentation of the campaign

 This personoal data commercial rocket fuel is in effect unstable and explosive.
 To refine the fuel source to make  safe, reliable and continuous access, people need control.